ericoporto/ags-manual-wiki/ScriptingTutorialPart1.md

 To make our script call the function we write its name, then the parameters inside brackets, and finally a semicolon.
 This is very important, as without the semicolon the script won't compile.
-Also, note that we DO NOT write the parameter type (eg. "string" or "int").
+Also, note that we DO NOT write the parameter type (e.g. "string" or "int").
 So, we can add this line to our script:

     Display("The sign says 'EWOH'.
 I have no idea what that could mean.");